comsysto/cs-args-contract/README.md

 + __'{name: string}'__: the argument must be an object and must have a property called 'name' that has a string value.
 + __'{name: string, index: num | undef}'__: the argument must be an object and must have a property called 'name' that has a string value and a optional property named index that must be a number if present.
-+ __'Customer'__: the argument must be an object who's constructor name is 'Customer'
++ __'Customer'__: the argument must be an object who's constructor name is 'Customer', in browsers that support the 'Object.getPrototypeOf' function the objects prototype chain is also inspected to support inheritance.
+The constructor name must start with a capital letter to be handled correctly.

 The examples above can be combined in any way.